jonnonz1/nz-statute-book/acts/public/1961/crimes-act-1961.md

 (2) Every one is liable to imprisonment for a term not exceeding 7 years who corruptly gives or offers or agrees to give any bribe to any person with intent to influence any official in respect of any act or omission by him or her in his or her official capacity.

 ### 105A Corrupt use of official information
-Every official is liable to imprisonment for a term not exceeding 7 years who, whether within New Zealand or elsewhere, corruptly uses or discloses any information, acquired by him or her in his or her official capacity, to obtain, directly or indirectly, an advantage or a pecuniary gain for himself or herself or any other person.
+Every official is liable to imprisonment for a term not exceeding 7 years who, whether within New Zealand or elsewhere, corruptly uses or discloses any information (including information about military tactics, techniques, or procedures), acquired by him or her in his or her official capacity, to obtain, directly or indirectly, an advantage or a pecuniary gain for himself or herself or any other person.

 ### 105B Use or disclosure of personal information disclosed in breach of section 105A
 (1) Every person is liable to imprisonment for a term not exceeding 7 years who,—uses or discloses that information to obtain, directly or indirectly, an advantage or pecuniary gain for that person or any other person.